-Alterations have taken place within the property, including extensions to the rear and side and living accommodation formed within the roof void area with Velux windows installed.
-Our valuation assumes that all necessary Local Authority certification has been obtained although some of these may historic.
+Alterations have taken place within the property, including living accommodation formed within the roof void area and layout alterations on the ground floor including changing the position of the bathroom and kitchen.
+We understand this was carried out approximately 2018.
+Our valuation assumes that all necessary Local Authority certification has been obtained along with all necessary consents from Historic Scotland.